 - Drama, including full-length and one-act plays; radio, television and screenplays; and one-person productions that are published, or have had a staged reading or full production in a theatre or other official venue.
-(Note: the Drama award is biennial and will be given in 2015.)
+(Note: this award is biennial and will be given in 2015.)

 In addition to financial support, the program produces the Oregon Book Awards Author Tour, which connects writers and readers throughout the state with readings, classroom visits, and workshops.

 Awards are named to honor Oregon’s literary community

 Out of state judges determine the finalists and winners in each category.